ChadwickCSP/Snowman/README.md

 ### Unity 2020.3.21f / Unity Hub

 You should download an install Unity Hub and Unity 2020.3.21f as homework.
-Here is a video with instructions: [VIDEO]

-TODO: Create installation video
+Coming soon: A video on completing the Unity installation

 ## Project Setup